-The $100 billion information technology (IT) services sector is expected to stage a strong recovery this fiscal, with revenue growth of 10-11 percent, a report said.
+A report said that the $100 billion information technology (IT) services sector is expected to stage a strong recovery this fiscal year, with revenue growth of 10-11 percent.

 The improvement will ride on increasing outsourcing and accelerating digital transformation services, accentuated by the pandemic, mainly in sectors such as banking, financial services and insurance (BFSI), healthcare, retail, and manufacturing.

-In its report, Crisil Ratings said that higher business levels and more profitable digital deals will also help IT services players maintain healthy operating margins.
+In its report, Crisil Ratings said that higher business levels and more profitable digital deals would also help IT services players maintain healthy operating margins.